Best Hotels in Coimbra — Where to Stay

 Boutique and Mid-Range

-Hotel Astória — art deco building from 1926 on Avenida Emídio Navarro, the riverfront boulevard.
-Renovated but retains the period character.
-Good position between the two train stations. €80–130/night.
+Hotel Astória — Art deco building from 1926 on Avenida Emídio Navarro, the riverfront boulevard.
+Renovated but retains the period character including the original staircase and stained glass.
+Good position between the two train stations and the Baixa commercial area.
+The rooftop views to the university hill are excellent.
+Approximately €80–130/night.

 Budget

-Republicas — student residence-style accommodation.
+Republicas — Student residence-style accommodation scattered through the university quarter.
 Basic but cheap and central.
 Popular with backpackers doing the Lisbon–Porto route.
-Dorms from €18.
+Dorms from approximately €18.
+Not all are bookable online — some are walk-in only during summer when students are away.

 For a Longer Stay